Menu

 TinEye Reverse Image Search is a powerful tool for uncovering information about an image.

-TinEye has a growing user base that includes webmasters, photographers, bloggers, journalists, and many more.
+TinEye's growing user base includes web admins, photographers, bloggers, journalists, and many more.

-TinEye remains the go-to resource for users looking to identify unknown images or track down copyrighted content
+TinEye remains the go-to resource for users looking to identify unknown images or track down copyrighted content.
+It is a popular tool for checking the status of an online dating profile.

 A 'Creepy' Stalking Tool

-It is crucial to be mindful of what images you submit as well as the context surrounding them when using TinEye Reverse Image Search.
+When using TinEye Reverse Image Search, it is crucial to be mindful of what images you submit and the context surrounding them.

 How to Opt-Out of TinEye